What is Trichotillomania?

 2. You and your therapist will carefully examine your self-monitoring records and identify which of your triggers are the most powerful.
 Those are the triggers that you will address in treatment.

-3. Your therapist will help you come up with a very specific plan to address those triggers.
+3. Your therapist will help you come up with a very specific plan to address the triggers that lead to pulling.
 You will go trigger-by-trigger and write down a list of strategies and materials/tools to address them.

 If the treatment is provided for a child, positive reinforcement using reward charts and points is usually recommended.
 Importantly, the rewards are provided for using the anti-trich strategies and not for the reduced amount of hair pulled.